-% said if leaders did more to understand change resistance it would make people more productive.
-"Make sure that you're understanding the impact that it has on the different stakeholder groups that we've got.
+said if leaders did more to understand change resistance it would make people more productive "Make sure that you're understanding the impact that it has on the different stakeholder groups that we've got.
 For example, it might be that it's just that top third of the organisation that this makes a difference to and that's where we need to focus our attention."

 Jenni Field, Business Communications Expert

 Almost half of respondents said that people would be more productive if leaders did more to understand change.
-That is a significant amount of output you could be losing out on due to an inability to ready the business for change.
+This is a significant amount of output you could be losing out on due to an inability to ready the business for change.

 How do you do this?

-The most straightforward way of doing this is to have metrics applied to change and communication objectives so you can track effectively and make alterations to your strategy in real-time as opposed to realising when it's too late.
-Oak's platform allows you to do this in a number of ways.
-Through Oak's in-depth analytics you can easily measure the success of your messaging campaigns so you can monitor how well each one is performing and how engaging it is.
-The data that you gather from Pulse Surveys gives you actionable insights on employee feedback, so utilise this to gather sentiment on the ongoing change throughout.
+The most straightforward way of doing this is to have metrics applied to your change and communication objectives so you can track them effectively, and make alterations to your strategy in real-time as opposed to realising when it's too late.
+Oak's in-depth analytics allows you to do this in a number of ways.
+You can easily measure the success of your campaign messaging to monitor how well each one is performing and how engaging it is.
+The data that you gather from Pulse Surveys gives you actionable insights on employee feedback, so you can utilise this to gather sentiment on the ongoing change throughout the process.